ucsb-cs156/ucsb-cs156.github.io/topics/dokku/deploying_an_app.md

 This setting indicates that the `.git` directory should be retained after the repo is cloned when setting up the app.

+This is done, in part, so that the `git-commit-id-maven-plugin` can be used to get information about the current git branch that is deployed.

 ## Step 5: Create and Link Postgres Database (`dokku postgres:create ...`)

 Most apps in this course will use a Postgres Database.